Shashi Pratap Shahi

 Shashi Pratap Shahi, commonly known as S.P.
 Shahi, is an Indian academic, researcher, social activist, a psephologist and administrator.
 His area of study is Political Science and International Relations.
 Professor Shahi has been teaching Political Science in different universities of Bihar since 1990.
-Presently Prof. Shahi is serving as a Vice Chancellor of Magadh University.
+Prof. Shahi has also served as the Vice Chancellor of Magadh University.

 Work

 Prof. Shahi's research works have made numerous contributions to India’s foreign policy, parliamentary form of government, democracy, subaltern development, consequences of ethnic violence, democracy and education.
 He presented his pioneering research paper “Review and Exploration of Mechanism of Inclusive and Quality Education in Bihar” in Harvard University, Boston, Massachusetts, USA on 27–29 September 2016.

 He has previously served Nalanda College, Biharsharif, A. N. S College, Barh and A. N. College Patna.
 All these colleges are presently affiliated under Patliputra University which was established in 2018.